ckipp01/webring-cli/README.md

 > A voice echoes in the hallway...

-The hallway is a small WIP bashscript to interact with the [xxiivv webring hallway](https://webring.xxiivv.com/hallway.html) if you don't want to use the [twtxt](https://twtxt.readthedocs.io/en/stable/index.html) client, but still want to interact with the hallway.
+The hallway is a small WIP bash script to interact with the [xxiivv webring hallway](https://webring.xxiivv.com/hallway.html) if you don't want to use the [twtxt](https://twtxt.readthedocs.io/en/stable/index.html) client, but still want to interact with the hallway.

 ## Installation